Magnetic field: Magnetic levitation

+Magnetic levitation (maglev) or magnetic suspension is a method by which an object is suspended with no support other than magnetic fields.
+Magnetic force is used to counteract the effects of the gravitational force and any other forces.

+The two primary issues involved in magnetic levitation are (a)lifting forces– providing an upward force sufficient to counteract gravity, and (b)stability– ensuring that the system does not spontaneously slide or flip into a configuration where the lift is neutralized.

+Magnetic levitation is used for maglev trains, contactless melting, magnetic bearings, and for product display purposes.

+Uses in material science

+Magnetic field affects materials in a large number of ways.

 Hall effect

 The charge carriers of a current-carrying conductor placed in a transverse magnetic field experience a sideways Lorentz force; this results in a charge separation in a direction perpendicular to the current and to the magnetic field.
 The resultant voltage in that direction is proportional to the applied magnetic field.
 This is known as the Hall effect.

 The Hall effect is often used to measure the magnitude of a magnetic field.
 It is used as well to find the sign of the dominant charge carriers in materials such as semiconductors (negative electrons or positive holes).

-Magnetic circuits

-An important use of H is in magnetic circuits where B = μH inside a linear material.
-Here, μ is the magnetic permeability of the material.
-This result is similar in form to Ohm's law J = σE, where J is the current density, σ is the conductance and E is the electric field.
-Extending this analogy, the counterpart to the macroscopic Ohm's law (I = V⁄R) is: